Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

   }
   ```

-- Set the dialog requested callback that is invoked when the voice control manager or engine requests conversation for additional information about the current utterance:
+- Set the dialog requested callback to get invoked when the voice control manager or engine requests conversation for additional information about the current utterance:

   ```c
   /* Callback */